Richl-lab/recognize-unusual-logins/README.md

 ### Prerequisites & Installation
 This tool will only work in Linux (tested with Ubuntu 20.04).
 To use the tool, R and Python 3.8 needs to be installed.
-Furthermore is a requirement an existing python enviroment in the folder with conditions of the requirements.txt.
+Furthermore, is a requirement an existing python environment in the folder with conditions of the requirements.txt.

-To install and configure use the following script:
+To install and configure, use the following script:
    ```sh
    . setup.sh
    ```